 You are now a qualified doctor, but this is just the beginning of your career and you are expected to maintain and develop your competence and performance.
 You will need to obtain feedback for your annual review of competence progression and you may find it helpful to obtain more informal feedback to help you reflect on your own performance.

-GMC guidance also sets out a duty for you to reflect on your performance, values, and contribution and to ask colleagues and patients for feedback.
+Paragraph 13 of the GMC's 'Good medical practice' (2024) guidance also sets out a duty for you to reflect on your standards of practice and the care you provide.
+This includes reflecting on feedback and considering how your own experiences, culture and beliefs may influence your interactions and impact your decisions.
 If you receive negative feedback, try not to take this personally but act to address any failings in your own performance.